This question was posed through our “Ask a Coach” form, where you can ask questions, too.

 So, in terms of the negotiation, I would suggest doing some research beforehand.
 Is this company family friendly and do they have a history of granting employees flexible work options?

-You can do this by looking on their website to see if they have job postings for flexible or part time work, or checking the Maybrooks database of companies that work for working families.
+You can do this by looking on their website to see if they have job postings for flexible or part time work.
 You can network within the company and find out from employees what their experience has been with flexibility.
 Through this research you can assess whether or not bringing up flexibility would be well received or a deal breaker.

 You should also prepare yourself that when you negotiate flexibility, the answer could be “no.” Think about your priorities and whether or not this would be a deal breaker for you (i.e., are you willing to walk away from the opportunity?), or could the experience at the company be something you would be willing to forgo flexibility for a while so you can get new work experience on your resume, prove yourself at the company, and perhaps ask for flexibility down the line.
 All things to consider before the negotiation.